 Before his political career, Haldeman served in the Navy Reserves during World War II and later attended UCLA.
 His professional journey began in nineteen forty-nine when he joined the J. Walter Thompson advertising agency, where he spent two decades as a leading advertising executive in both Los Angeles and New York City.
 His involvement in social circles, particularly as chairman of the UCLA Alumni Association and a member of the University of California Board of Regents, helped him establish a strong network.

 Haldeman's deep-rooted connection to the Republican Party and his admiration for Nixon led him to engage in politics.
-He started as an advance man for President Dwight D. Eisenhower's reelection campaign in nineteen fifty-six and continued to support Nixon in various capacities, including managing his gubernatorial campaign in nineteen sixty-two.
-When Nixon ascended to the presidency in nineteen sixty-eight, he appointed Haldeman as his chief of staff, a role in which he implemented significant changes to White House staffing and governance.
+He started as an advance man for President Dwight D. Eisenhower's reelection campaign in nineteen fifty-six and continued to support Nixon in subsequent campaigns, including the nineteen sixty presidential race and Nixon's nineteen sixty-two gubernatorial bid in California.
+When Nixon ascended to the presidency in nineteen sixty-eight, he appointed Haldeman as his chief of staff.